js13kGames/purplflow/README.md

 ---
 # Contributing
 Found a bug?
 Have an idea on how to improve the game?
 Feel free to [open an issue here](/issues/new).
 Make sure to fill it with detailed info (i.e. how to reproduce the bug, what color you want the unicorns to be, whatever else you feel is necessary).
-Feedback is welcome at techadvancing@gmail.com (yeah, cool username, I know).
+Feedback and questions are welcome at techadvancing@gmail.com (yeah, cool username, I know).

 ---
 # Releases
 The release versions of this game comply with [Semantic Versioning](https://semver.org/).
 Releases with the `-alpha` prefix denote versions which are *highly experimental* and *feature incomplete*.
 Releases with the `-beta` prefix denote *feature complete* versions which may contain *bugs*. **Development for purplFLOW continues after the submission deadline of the [js13kGames](https://js13kgames.com "Annual competition with plenty of prizes.
 Want to participate?") competition in the default** `master` **branch.
 To see the original submitted version of this game, visit the** `js13k` **branch of this repo, get the first release or go to the [game's entry page on the js13kGames website](https://js13kgames.com/entries/purplFLOW).**

+---
+# Help
+If you still have trouble playing purplFLOW or setting up your VR environment, or don't know what to do, please contact me at techadvancing@gmail.com for more support.
+I'll be happy to help!
+Consider [opening an issue](/issues/new) if the problem you have persists on multiple browsers or devices.